cesule/getcleandata/CodeBook.md

 - Integer 1:30.
 - 30 volunteers within an age bracket of 19-48 years.

-The data was normalised (no units).
+The data was normalized (unit free).
 The complete list of 68 variables:

 - "x"
 - "1" "activity"